aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/README.md

 	```
 10. Update the cross-origin resource sharing (CORS) for the S3 bucket:

-	   a.
-On the Amazon S3 console, choose Buckets in the navigation pane.
+		1. On the Amazon S3 console, choose Buckets in the navigation pane.
-	   b.
-Choose the name of the bucket that was created in the AWS CDK deployment step.
+		2. Choose the name of the bucket that was created in the AWS CDK deployment step.
 It should have a name format like multipagepdfbda-multipagepdf-xxxxxxxxx.
-	   c.
-Choose Permissions.
+		3. Choose Permissions.
-	   d.
-In the Cross-origin resource sharing (CORS) section, choose Edit.
+		4. In the Cross-origin resource sharing (CORS) section, choose Edit.
-	   e.
-In the CORS configuration editor text box, enter the following CORS configuration:
+		5. In the CORS configuration editor text box, enter the following CORS configuration:

       ```
       [